 - I accept your application on behalf of the board members.

-Here, accept is a verb which means to receive; to acknowledge.
+Here, accept is a verb that means to receive; to acknowledge.

 - Everybody was there except Stephen.

-Here, except is a preposition which means apart from, excluding.
+Here, except is a preposition that means apart from, excluding.

 - The committee expects a great result.

-Here, expect is a verb which means wait for, anticipate, look forward to.
+Here, expect is a verb that means wait for, anticipate, look forward to.

 Adverse or Averse?

 - The match was postponed due to adverse political conditions.